NixOS/rfcs/rfcs/0005-nix-encryption.md

 [summary]: #summary

 We currently lack a way to store secret information in the Nix store.
-The proposal is to add add a builtin function to Nix to allow secrets to be encrypted at evaluation time with a key.
+The proposal is to add a builtin function to Nix to allow secrets to be encrypted at evaluation time with a key.
 At runtime, files containing encrypted data can be decrypted using the same key.